Emirhankayar/MATECG-UI/README.md

 Our idea is to develop a machine learning software able to detect diffrent kinds of arrhythmia starting from raw ECG data and basic patient information, like age and gender.
 To complete the medical device, this software should be embedded in a portable ECG scanner, but this is beyond the scope of the laboratory.
 However, this project still delivers an industrial level application, and the model training software.

 ## Data
 Two distinct datasets are used to evaluate the model's generalization capability.
 The internal dataset, used for training and internal-testing, is sourced from this paper: [A 12-lead electrocardiogram database for arrhythmia research covering more than 10,000 patients](https://www.nature.com/articles/s41597-020-0386-x).
-The external dataset (link to be added) is used only for independent validation.
+The external dataset [Classification of 12-lead ECGs: The PhysioNet/Computing in Cardiology Challenge 2020](https://iopscience.iop.org/article/10.1088/1361-6579/abc960) is used only for independent validation.

 ## Preprocessing
 Preprocessing involves denoising the signals, time-binning them to a fixed length of 500, casting arrays to float32 and labels to int32, organizing directories, applying min-max scaling, and mapping the labels.